2023 Most Popular Online Liberal Arts & Humanities Associate Degree Schools in Mississippi

 About 71% of the students majoring in liberal arts / sciences and humanities at the school are women while 29% are male.

-The in-demand online associate degree programs at Northeast Mississippi Community College helped the school earn the #3 place on this year’s ranking of the best liberal arts / sciences and humanities schools in Mississippi.
-Located in the town of Booneville, Northeast Mississippi Community College is a public school with a small student population.
+A rank of #3 on this year’s list means Northeast Mississippi Community College is a great place for liberal arts / sciences and humanities students working on their online associate degree.
+Located in the remote town of Booneville, Northeast Mississippi Community College is a public college with a small student population.

 Of the 394 students majoring in liberal arts / sciences and humanities at Northeast Mississippi Community College, 35% are male and 65% are female.

-Full Liberal Arts / Sciences & Humanities at Northeast Mississippi Community College Report
+Read full report on Liberal Arts / Sciences & Humanities at Northeast Mississippi Community College

 Of the 248 students majoring in liberal arts / sciences and humanities at SMCC, 45% are male and 55% are female.